dshawul/NebulaSEM/README.md

     make && make install

 The number of threads for OpenMP is controlled by the `OMP_NUM_THREADS` environment variables.
-Then we can run the lid-driven cavity flow as usual specifiying only 1 MPI rank and 2 OpenMP threads for a pure OpenMP approach as:
+Then we can run the lid-driven cavity flow as usual specifying only 1 MPI rank and 2 OpenMP threads for a pure OpenMP approach as:

     $ export OMP_NUM_THREADS=2